ararslan/CirrusCI.jl/README.md

 versions of Julia.
 To use different sets of Julia versions for different platforms, set `env` individually in each platform matrix entry.
+The following formats are recognized for `JULIA_VERSION`:

+- `1`: The most recent stable 1.x release.
+As of this writing, this is equivalent to `1.11`.
+- `1.x` where `x` is a number: The latest patch release in the 1.x series.
+For example, specifying `1.6` will download v1.6.7.
+- `1.x.y` where `x` and `y` are numbers, optionally followed by a prerelease specifier:
+  The exact version specified.
+For example, `1.6.7` downloads v1.6.7, `1.11.0-rc4` downloads v1.11.0-rc4, and `6.9.420` will error.
+- `lts`: Current long-term support release.
+Currently equivalent to `1.10`.
+- `nightly`: Latest nightly build.

 Conditional build failures can be permitted using `allow_failures`.